 UK struggling with coronavirus tests amid global shortage

-Testing as many people as possible for the coronavirus is vitally important but a global shortage of testing equipment is causing a supply bottleneck, British medical authorities said on Wednesday.
+Testing as many people as possible for the coronavirus is vitally important but a global shortage of the materials needed is causing a supply bottleneck, British medical authorities said on Wednesday.
 Not all staff working within Britain's National Health Service (NHS) are being tested, a major concern for health workers and a cause of mounting criticism of the government's response.

 "We do not have sufficient testing and this is a global problem because basically every country is wanting this new test, for a disease that wasn't actually being tested for anywhere three months ago," said Chris Whitty, England's chief medical officer, at a news conference.
 "There is a global shortage and that's a bottleneck for us," he said, speaking alongside Prime Minister Boris Johnson at 10 Downing Street.